dodokek/Hash-Table/README.md

 ![image](https://user-images.githubusercontent.com/57039216/231858087-bd148c90-40c6-4f20-bdd8-14fe31f474ab.png)

-With proper size and hash function, we can search elements by O(1).
+With proper size and hash function, we can search elements for O(1).

 You can read more about it here: https://www.geeksforgeeks.org/separate-chaining-collision-handling-technique-in-hashing/